X

 7. Water Wisely:

 Depending on where you live, water can be an expensive part of gardening.
 Water in the early morning or late evening to reduce evaporation and save on your water bill.
-Learn other watering principles in this blog post.
-Learn how to harvest and channel rainwater.
+Learn how to water raised bed gardens as well as how to harvest and channel rainwater.
+For smarter water use, review when to water plants in hot weather: what wilting means.

 Mulch reduces the need for watering and weeding, saving time and money.
 Places like Chipdrop provide gardeners with free woodchips.
-Learn more about how to use mulch.
+Learn more about how to mulch your garden.

 8. DIY Vertical Garden Structures: